Position: Modular Memory is the Key to Continual Learning Agents: Designing a Modular Memory

-\myparagraph{Core model consolidation} aims to update the pretrained model, already equipped with strong perception and reasoning capabilities, by leveraging experience accumulated in the long-term memory.
-Rather than promoting shallow memorization, such distillation is envisioned to refine the model’s capabilities and internalize new skills, enabling higher-level generalization, adaptation to distribution shifts, and improved overall performance.
+Consolidation aims to update the pretrained model, already equipped with strong perception and reasoning capabilities, by leveraging experience accumulated in the long-term memory.
+Rather than promoting shallow memorization, such consolidation is envisioned to refine the model’s capabilities and internalize new skills, enabling higher-level generalization, adaptation to distribution shifts, and improved overall performance.
 Updates to the core model rely on IWL.
-Thus, effective consolidation depends on appropriate IWL policies over stored experiences.
+Thus, effective consolidation depends on appropriate IWL policies over stored experiences for which continual learning approaches such as regularization and replay can be adapted.
 Recent work has investigated how new knowledge is acquired and consolidated~\citep{dohare2024loss, shah2025do}, proposing training recipes that promote generalization~\citep{eyuboglu2025cartridges, padmanabhan2023propagating} and analyzing the generalization/memorization trade-offs~\citep{chu2025sft}.

+We believe robust consolidation lies at the intersection of \textit{three complementary ingredients}.
+First, memory representations should store compressed encodings of experiences rather than raw trajectories, enabling built-in generalization and more efficient consolidation.
+Second, architectures and consolidation mechanisms should promote parameter stability, specialization, and modularity so that updates remain localized to relevant subnetworks~\citep{shazeer2017outrageously,aljundi2018memory,panos2025efficient, dorovatas2026autocompressing}.
+Third, training objectives should explicitly encourage generalization while reducing forgetting.
+Recent findings have demonstrated that on-policy methods (e.g. on policy distillation~\citep{shenfeld2026self, hubotter2026reinforcement} or on-policy reinforcement learning objectives) forget less and generalize better than supervised fine-tuning~\citep{chu2025sft,shenfeld2026rls}.
+Together, these ingredients point toward consolidation regimes that refine capabilities while preserving previously acquired knowledge.

+To address the question of \textit{when consolidation should be triggered}, practical systems must balance optimization stability with computational efficiency.
+Here, the human brain offers a useful reference point: consolidation emerges from temporally structured replay during sleep, coordinating fast and slow learning systems.
+Early work on LLMs has already begun exploring analogous ideas using offline or inactive periods for replay and adaptation~\citep{lin2025sleep}, closely aligning with our envisioned internal consolidation regime.
+Such mechanisms may provide a natural way to periodically integrate accumulated experience into the core model while minimizing interference with ongoing adaptation.

-Consolidation should be further integrated with mechanisms to preserve prior knowledge and mitigate forgetting, for which continual learning approaches such as regularization and replay can be adopted.
-Importantly, because in our proposed framework, parametric consolidation into the core model occurs relatively infrequently and with the aid of a long-term memory, the risks associated with continual IWL---e.g., forgetting, optimization instability and loss of plasticity---are naturally reduced.
-However, as these risks are not fully removed, further research on continual IWL remains important.
+Overall, since parametric consolidation into the core model occurs fairly infrequently and with the aid of a long-term memory and proper consolidation mechanisms, the risks associated with continual IWL, e.g., forgetting, optimization instability and loss of plasticity, are naturally reduced.